NuroC/LostifyCityBuildBot/README.md

 WHURL=discord webhook url
 ```

-replace email for the email of your minecraft account
+- replace email for the email of your minecraft account
-replace password with the password of your minecraft account
+- replace password with the password of your minecraft account
-replace host with the server ip you want the bot to connect to (should be lostify.net)
+- replace host with the server ip you want the bot to connect to (should be lostify.net)
-replace token with the Discord bot token you want the discord bot to be logged in
+- replace token with the Discord bot token you want the discord bot to be logged in
-replace discord webhook url with the webhook you want to send ingame chat messages to
+- replace discord webhook url with the webhook you want to send ingame chat messages to send messages\
-(implemented anti bot messages)
+(implemented anti bot messages)\

-#usage
+# Usage